Self-avoiding walk: On networks

 Self-avoiding walks have also been studied in the context of network theory.
 In this context, it is customary to treat the SAW as a dynamical process, such that in every time-step a walker randomly hops between neighboring nodes of the network.
 The walk ends when the walker reaches a dead-end state, such that it can no longer progress to newly un-visited nodes.
 It was recently found that on Erdős–Rényi networks, the distribution of path lengths of such dynamically grown SAWs can be calculated analytically, and follows the Gompertz distribution.
+For arbitrary networks, the distribution of path lengths of the walk, the degree distribution of the non-visited network and the first-hitting-time distribution to a node can be obtained by solving a set of coupled recurrence equations.